 Mortgage Servicing Rights (MSR)

-Mortgage Servicing Rights (MSR) is the right to service a mortgage loan, including collecting payments, managing escrow accounts, and handling customer service, typically sold by the original lender or servicer.
+Mortgage Servicing Rights (MSR) is the right to service a mortgage loan, including collecting payments, managing escrow accounts, and handling customer service.
+When a borrower obtains a mortgage from a lender, the lender may choose one of the following:

 It’s important to note that the transfer of MSR does not involve the transfer of the underlying mortgage note itself.
 The ownership of the loan and the associated risks remain with the original lender or investor.
 The MSR only represents the right to service the loan and earn the associated fees and compensation for the servicing activities.